 Once file sharing is configured on the source device, you can proceed copying the files using Robocopy from the destination device.

-To use Robocopy to copy files fast on Windows 10, use these steps:
+Use these steps to use Robocopy to copy files fast on Windows 10:

-Search for Command Prompt, right-click the result, and select Run as administrator.
+Search for Command Prompt, right-click the result, and select the Run as administrator option.

 Type the following command to copy the files over the network and press Enter: